SnowflakePowered/librashader/README.md

 ### Building

-For Rust projects, simply add the crate to your `Cargo.toml`
+For Rust projects, simply add the crate to your `Cargo.toml`.
+Python may also be required to build some dependent libraries.

 ```
 cargo add librashader
 ```